THE ARTS SOCIETY SUSSEX ARTS VOLUNTEERING

 WEST DEAN COLLEGE

 The student for the academic year 2019/2020 is Hollie Drinkwater who is a conservation student studying bookbinding.
-Follow this link to read Hollie's Spring Term report.
+Follow this link to read Hollie's Final Report.

 ROYAL SOCIETY OF BRITISH ARTISTS (RBA)